Skip to content

 Understanding Noncompete Agreements: How to Enforce and Defend Against Them

 As a business owner, you may require your employees to sign noncompete agreements to protect your trade secrets and prevent them from competing against you.
 But what exactly are noncompete agreements, and how can you enforce or defend against them in court?
-In this post, we'll explain the basics of noncompete agreements and offer some tips for navigating them.
+In this post, we'll explain the basics of noncompete agreements and offer some tips for navigating them in business litigation.

 What are Noncompete Agreements?